7 checklist – How to know if your website need redesign?

 An easy way to create a login panel with jQuery and CSS

-Among many studies conducted to find out just what influences people’s perception of a website’s credibility, one interesting finding is that users really do judge a book by its cover
+Among many studies conducted to find out just what influences people’s perception of a website’s credibility, one interesting finding is that users really do judge a book by its cover… or rather, a website by its design.

 Rapid changes in design trends are driving focus towards its usability.
 More and more features are being zipped into a plain and simple design for users to get bountiful results without spending more than a jiffy.
 The back-end coding is the key device to achieve this simplicity in design.